"Dispel any confusion about Venice Port! Is Stazione Marittima or San Basilio the one you need? "

 Venice Port, managed by a company called Venezia Terminal Passeggeri, operates in 3 different locations in Venice:

-If you’re cruising on a really large cruise ship, it will most likely dock at the Venice port location called Stazione Marittima which is part of Venezia Terminal Passeggeri.
+If you’re cruising on a really large cruise ship, it's check-in, embarkation and disembarkation procedures will most likely be based at the Venice port location called Stazione Marittima which is part of Venezia Terminal Passeggeri.

-This is a big ship terminal complex on the west side of the city with a number of docks that can house several cruise ships at the same time.
+This is a big ship terminal complex on the west side of the city with a number of docks that used to house several cruise ships at the same time in the past.

 As you can see on the map, Stazione Marittima in Venice offers many facilities to its passengers: